 The Board recognizes that one of its key responsibilities is to determine the most appropriate leadership structure for our company and to provide independent oversight of management.
-James V. Continenza serves as our Executive Chairman.
-The Board believes that it is appropriate to have the same person perform the roles of Chairman and principal executive officer in order to best oversee our company and management and provide a unified structure ensuring strong and consistent leadership.
+James V. Continenza serves as our Executive Chairman and Chief Executive Officer.
+The Board believes that it is appropriate to have the same person perform the roles of Chairman and Chief Executive Officer in order to best oversee our company and management and provide a unified structure ensuring strong and consistent leadership.
 The Company does not have a lead independent director.
-Instead, in accordance with our Corporate Governance Guidelines, our independent directors are required to meet in executive session without management and, at each such session, an independent director chosen by the independent directors will preside at such executive session.
+Instead, in accordance with NYSE listing standards and our Corporate Governance Guidelines, our independent directors are required to meet in executive session without management and, at each such session, an independent director chosen by the independent directors will preside at such executive session.